Manzareen/StepCounterApp/README.md

-# StepCounterApp
-A full-stack step tracking application with mobile app, Flask backend, and web dashboard
+# Step Counter Web Dashboard

+A real-time web dashboard for monitoring step counter data from the mobile app.

+## Setup Instructions

+1. **Create the folder structure:**